kcl-robotics/lg/README.md

+# Custom modify lgpio for ODI MLC

 lgpio is a library for Linux Single Board Computers (SBC) which allows control of the General Purpose Input Outputs (GPIO).

+## Download & Install

+### Prerequisites

+**MLC software should be installed before lgpio.**

+A few packages are needed during installation of the Python modules.

+* the SWIG code generator (to build lgpio.py from the C library)
+* the Python development files (to build lgpio.py)
+* the Python set up tools (to install lgpio.py and rgpio.py)

+On Debian like systems these packages may be installed with the following commands.

+- `sudo apt install swig python3-dev`
+- `sudo apt install python3-setuptools`
+- `echo "alias makelg='cd ~/lg; make; sudo make install; cp /usr/local/lib/python3.11/dist-packages/lgpio-0.2.2.0-py3.11-linux-aarch64.egg/_lgpio.cpython-311-aarch64-linux-gnu.so /home/user/ODI-MLC/venv/lib/python3.11/site-packages; cd ~/ODI-MLC'" >> ~/.bashrc`

+### Download & Install

+- `git clone git@github.com:kcl-robotics/lg.git`
+- `makelg`

+## GPIO

+ALL GPIO are identified by their gpiochip line number.

 ## Features